8 Things We Never Knew Sugar Could Do Around The House

 1/9

-PHOTOGRAPH BY GAYVORONSKAYA_YANA/SHUTTERSTOCK
+GAYVORONSKAYA_YANA/SHUTTERSTOCK

 You may be trying to eat less sugar or at least staying within therecommended sugar intake, but that doesn’t necessarily mean you should ban it from the house altogether.
 To start, it makes a great exfoliating face scrub, as we revealed with our DIY Facial Cleansers For Every Skin Type.
 It’s also a handy addition to your cleaning arsenal because it’s cheap, nontoxic, and absorbs odors—but that’s just the tip of the iceberg.
 Click through the slideshow to see the unexpected ways you can use sugar around the house every day.